 Automation has steadily replaced routine and middle-skill tasks across manufacturing, logistics, retail, and services.
 While productivity has increased, the benefits have not reliably translated into stable, well-paying jobs for displaced workers.
 Learn more.

-AI is no longer limited to repetitive tasks—it increasingly affects professional, clerical, and creative work.
+AI is no longer limited to repetitive tasks.
+It increasingly affects professional, clerical, and creative work.
 Rapid adoption is reshaping jobs faster than training systems, labor protections, or income supports can respond.
 Learn more.

-Groceries and household basics are expenses families can’t avoid, yet prices have risen faster than paychecks in many communities.
+Groceries and household basics are expenses families can’t avoid, yet prices have risen faster than paychecks for many communities.
 Market concentration and fragile supply chains make costs more volatile and harder to control.
 Restoring affordability means strengthening competition and making essential markets work better for consumers.
 Learn more.

-Work has become more flexible—and far less secure.
+Work has become more flexible and far less secure.
 Millions of Americans now rely on gig, contract, or on-demand work that offers little stability, few benefits, and unpredictable income.
 When work shifts risk onto workers instead of employers, economic insecurity becomes a permanent condition rather than a temporary setback.
 Learn more.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.